 - Tamisha Walker, Safe Return Project

-- Zoe Siegel, Greenbelt Alliance
+- Victor Flores, Greenbelt Alliance

 See the 2024 Steering Committee.